EriksenJ/ra_guide/README.md

 	- Installation:
 		- Follow Jeppe Druedahl's [guide to install VSCode](https://numeconcopenhagen.netlify.app/guides/python-setup/).
 		- Install using Scoop on a Windows machine with `Scoop bucket add extras; Scoop install vscode` (see `Software/Suggestions` on using ).
 	- You can add functionality by installing extensions.
-Some favorite extensions that you should install:
+Some extensions you'll likely want to install:
 		- Git History
 		- GitHub Copilot (free for academic users)
 		- LaTeX workshop